Anthony Kim

 Anthony Ha-Jin Kim (born June 19, 1985) is an American professional golfer with three PGA Tour wins, who played in one Ryder Cup competition, and one Presidents Cup competition.
 He has not played in a PGA Tour event since an injury in 2012.
 He is believed to have had an insurance policy that would pay him $10-20 million in the case of a career-ending injury.
+In 2024, he returned to professional golf, playing in the LIV Golf League.

 Amateur career

 A Korean American, Kim was born in Los Angeles, California, and resides in Dallas, Texas.
 He attended La Quinta High School in La Quinta, California.
 After high school, he attended the University of Oklahoma for three years; this is where he met his caddie, Brodie Flanders.
+During his time at Oklahoma, he set the school record for lowest career scoring average in relation to par.
 He was part of the winning USA team in the 2005 Walker Cup.

 Professional career

 2006–2010

 Kim turned professional in 2006 and after receiving a sponsor's exemption he finished in a tie for second on his PGA Tour debut at the 2006 Valero Texas Open.
 He earned his PGA Tour card through the qualifying school for the 2007 season.
 He made a strong start and broke into the top 100 in the Official World Golf Rankings in May 2007 with four top 10 finishes during his rookie season on the PGA Tour.
 In the 2007 U.S. Open, he shot a final round 67 earning him a tie for 20th place (he started the day at T57).
 His 67 was the lowest for the round and second lowest for the tournament.

 In May 2008, Kim won his first PGA Tour tournament at the Wachovia Championship, defeating former British Open champion Ben Curtis by five shots.
 Kim's 16-under par 272 total was the lowest score in the tournament's history until 2015.
 He shot an opening day 70, but rallied for subsequent rounds of 67-66-69 and was several shots clear of Curtis most of the final round.
 He earned $1,152,000 for his victory, and reached a new career high of 16th in the world rankings.

 In July 2008, Kim won his second PGA Tour tournament at the AT&T National, defeating Freddie Jacobson by two shots.
 Kim shot a 5 under 65 in the fourth round to capture the title.
 The victory was especially meaningful because the tournament is hosted by Tiger Woods.
 Furthermore, Kim became the first American under 25 to win twice in one year on the PGA Tour since Tiger Woods in 2000.
 This win moved him to 14th in the World Rankings.
 A pair of T-3 finishes in the final two 2008 FedEx Cup events pushed him to 6th in the World Rankings.
 He has spent over 20 weeks in the top-10 since 2008.